-Alcohol Prohibition Today
+Alcohol Prohibition in the USA

-It may seem hard to believe that in the year 2012, there are still places in this country that alcohol prohibition is still on the books in some states.
+It may seem hard to believe that in the year 2016, there are still places in this country that alcohol prohibition is still on the books in some states.
 Not only the sale, but drinking it in public.

-Kentucky had 44 counties out of 120, that outlaw alcohol sales and consumption in 2007.
 Growing up in the New York, I was accustomed to seeing liquor stores and people drinking.
 It was part of celebrations and holidays and no one thought twice about it.
 Of course some people have a problem with it and some don't.
 It's up to the individual and the state's laws whether they drink or not.

 Not until I moved to the Southern part of Kentucky, did I encounter a ban on alcohol.
 No bars, liquor stores or restaurants that served it.
 What a culture shock that was!

-Causes of alcohol prohibition
+Reasons of alcohol prohibition

 The causes or reasons for alcohol prohibition came from many religious groups and women's perseverance groups that claimed husbands were drinking the wages away and not providing for the family.
 Alcohol was the "devils brew" so they marched and protested to their state legislatures to stop the sales.